nxadm/rakudo-pkg/README.md

 $ echo -e "[rakudo-pkg]\nname=rakudo-pkg\nbaseurl=https://dl.bintray.com/nxadm/rakudo-pkg-rpms/`lsb_release -is`/`lsb_release -rs| cut -d. -f1`/x86_64\ngpgcheck=0\nenabled=1" | sudo tee -a /etc/yum.repos.d/rakudo-pkg.repo
 ```

-If you don't have `readhat-lsb-core` installed, you can use the correct OS
+If you don't have `redhat-lsb-core` installed, you can use the OS name (e.g.,
-name (e.g., CentOS, Fedora) instead of the `lsb_release -is` command and
+CentOS, Fedora) instead of the `lsb_release -is` command and release (e.g. 7,
-release (e.g. 7, 26, 27, 28) instead of the one with `-rs`.
+26, 27, 28) instead of the one with `-rs`.

 Install the package on CentOS:
 ```